 The market in Helsinki is the largest Christmas market in Finland, the land of Santa Claus.

 Helsinki Christmas Market (Tuomaan joulumarkkinat).
-This is the most important Christmas market in Helsinki, made up of nearly 120 stalls, it takes place in the historical Senate Square (Senaatintori) in the heart of Helsinki.
+This is the most important Christmas market in Helsinki, made up of nearly 120 stalls, it usually takes place in the historical Senate Square (Senaatintori) in the heart of Helsinki.
 The market is full of Finnish handmade crafts, Christmas decorations, desserts and drinks typical of Finland.